lbbri/Watch-Next/README.md

 * User can search for movie/TV show Title and get correct results.
 * User can mark a movie/TV show as watched.
 * User can mark a movie/TV show as watch next.
-* User can rate thier watched movies/TV shows on a scale of 1 to 10.
+* User can rate their watched movies/TV shows on a scale of 1 to 5 stars.
 * User can mark watched movie/TV show as 'would/wouldn't watch again.'
 * User can see suggested movies/TV shows based off of a specific watched movie/TV show.
 * User can view their Watched/ Watch Next Lists.
-* User can view another user's watched list.
+* User can view a more curated suggestions list based off of their entire watched list and its internal ratings. (complex algorithm implementation)

 **Optional Nice-to-have Stories**

 * User can view a more curated suggestions list based off of their entire watched list and its internal ratings.
+* User can view another user's watched list.
 * User can get an automatic comparison of watched/ watch next lists with other users. e.g 'You and User2 have both watched The Office'
 * The app will ask user 'Have you watched [this suggested movie] based on [this movie on your watched list]?'
 * User can suggest movie/TV show to another specific user.